SaamiAbbasKhan/Initial-Learnings/Expense-Tracker/src/README.md

 3. Navigate to the `src/` folder.
 4. Compile and run the `Main.java` file.

+## Project Tag: i1 (Intermediate 1)
+This project is categorized as Intermediate due to the use of more advanced features like enums for categorization and interfaces for general operations.
+It represents a step up from basic programming, with a more structured design and functionality.

 ## Example Usage:
 ```java
 ExpenseTracker expenseTracker = new ExpenseTracker();